NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     longitude, and height.

 --solve-intrinsics
     Optimize intrinsic camera parameters.
-Only used for pinhole cameras.
+Only used for pinhole, optical bar, and CSM (frame and linescan) cameras.
+Assumes option ``--inline-adjustments``.

 --intrinsics-to-float <arg>
     If solving for intrinsics and desired to float only a few of